Updated July 2017

 We are seeking post-docs with complementary research interests.
 Well developed research plans that complement but extend the lab's current interests will be looked upon favorably.
 Specific area of academic background is flexible.
 Our group is located in the Biology Department; however because our work is largely computational, programming / software development experience is important.

-Applicants should submit a CV, a statement of research interests or research plan, and a few references to email@example.com.
+Applicants should submit a CV, a statement of research interests or research plan, and three references to email@example.com.